 To compare the efficacy of Saline Sonohysterography (SS) against office hysteroscopy in diagnosing incomplete resected septum.

-Design: We performed a retrospective cohort observational study on 56 patients who attended our private hospital in Saudi Arabi from January 2020 to December 2022.
+Design: We performed a retrospective cohort observational study on 56 patients who attended our private hospital in Saudi Arabia from January 2020 to January 2022.

 Patients and Methods